teusH/MySense/PyCom/README.md

 LoRa keys and package counter (important for ABP LoRa connectivity) are saved and maintained in nvs memory.
 As well last gps location and next meta info and next gps location check are kept in nvs memory.

 How To clear the configuration in flash memory: on a cold reboot with deepsleep pin enabled and no accu attached to accu load management pin the json configuration file (dflt: `MySenseConfig.json`) in flash memory will be cleared and a new configuration will be detected.
 Use this procedure when new keys of sensors are attached to the controller.

+*Deepsleep ESP problem?*
+In our experience we discovered with deepsleep: the LoPy would not wake up at a random deepsleep calls.
+This might be a bug in the ESP hardware or software.
+A work around seems to be delay for 500 msecs the ESP.
+This work around is under investigation.

 Question: how can I force a deepsleep without an accu attached to the kit?
 Answer: start without the deepsleep pin enabled.
 After trhe first interval install then the deepsleep pin.